JakeSidSmith/react-reorder/README.md

         <li key={item.name}>
           {item.name}
         </li>
+      )).toArray()
+      /*
-      )).toArray() // Note this example is an ImmutableJS List so we must convert it to an array }
+      Note this example is an ImmutableJS List so we must convert it to an array.
+      I've left this up to you to covert to an array, as react-reorder updates a lot, and if I called this internally it could get rather slow, whereas you have greater control over your component updates.
+      */
+    }
   </Reorder>
   ```